10/07/2014 | ALEX PASTOR TALKS ABOUT THE AP SERIES

 Airush celebrates the achievement of 2013 World Champion Alex Pastor with the 2015 Alex Pastor range.
 This range encompasses products that we worked closely with Alex Pastor to formulate to bring to market the most complete package in wakestyle and freestyle riding.

-What is the new changes of the 2015 AP Bar?
+What are the new changes of the 2015 AP Bar?
 What are the benefits?

 AP – Bruna, Bas and I have been doing some changes on our bars for some time already to make it more comfortable for our tricks.
 We wanted thicker lines that don’t stretch after a few sessions, a bigger chicken loop to help us hook in and unhook quicker, a thinner diameter so when we grab the bar after a handle pass we can use more strength and a depower strap that is completely out of the way, making it as simple as possible.
 After we rode these bars, a lot of the other PKRA riders asked their sponsors for the same stuff and a lot of the people that have seen us at the beach also wanted the same bar for more comfort on unhooked tricks, so we decided we had to give people what they wanted.

-The new Livewire range have a new insert sets.
-Why the change, whats the use of this and how does it benefit the rider?
+The new Livewire range has a new insert set.
+Why the change, what’s the use of this and how does it benefit the rider?

 AP – Yeah that was an issue we had with the previous year’s Livewire.
-The bottom used to get scratched when hitting rails and riding into the sand, specially if there are rocks at the beach.
-I’ve been testing it the grind base and it’s just amazing, the material is basically bullet proof.
-I’ve been riding it an entire afternoon on a rail we made and after the session all the boards had little scratches except for mine, you couldn’t even see that I was hitting the rail at all.
+The bottom used to get scratched when hitting rails and riding into the sand, especially if there are rocks at the beach.
+I’ve been testing it the grind base and it’s just amazing, the material is basically bulletproof.
+I’ve been riding it an entire afternoon on a rail we made and after the session, all the boards had little scratches except for mine, you couldn’t even see that I was hitting the rail at all.

 AP – From all the channels we’ve tried on the past two years, those are the ones that work the best for me because they give me enough grip but still keep the board really fast on the water, so you can ride the board without fins when hitting features and it would still be quite comfortable, or you can ride smaller fins if you use it with boots.
 They are positioned on the tip of the board, which is the main part that keeps the board from slipping.
 We removed the middle channel because it was making the board a bit slower and we weren’t noticing as much grip.